mohammeda6429/github-tutorial/README.md

 To undo git add use git reset.

 To erase a commit entirely and go back to the pervious commit use `git reset -- hard HEAD ~1`.
 To not get rid of your files and index use "git reset -- soft HEAD~1" You can also use 'git revert' to go back to a pervious commit
-To undo a push use `git reset -- hard HEAD ~1` which goes back to the pervious commit and then force push by using 'git push -f'.
+To undo a push use `git reset -- hard HEAD ~1` which goes back to the pervious commit and then force push by using `'git push -f'`.